Leni-Nikitaa/Design-and-Analysis-of-Algorithms/README.md

 # Design and Analysis of Algorithms

-This repository contains the implementation of algorithms and data structures covered in the course "Design and Analysis of Algorithms".
+This repository contains the implementation of algorithms and data structures covered in the course "Design and Analysis of Algorithms" (for educational purpose).

 ## Table of Contents